MCresearch/DeePKS-L/docs/source/inputs-preperation.rst

 .. code-block:: yaml

   scf_abacus:
+    # below are default args, users can also set them for each group in
+    # ../systems/group.xx/group_scf_abacus.yaml
     # INPUT args; keywords that related to INPUT file in ABACUS
     ntype: 2                    # int; number of different atom species in this calculations, e.g., 2 for H2O
     nbands: 8                   # int; number of bands to be calculated; optional